KarrLab/obj_tables/docs/migration.rst

 .. _figure_commit_dependencies:
 .. figure:: migration/figures/commit_dependencies.png
     :width: 800
-    :alt: Dependency graph of git commits and schema changes files that describe them
+    :alt: Dependency graph of Git commits and schema changes files that describe them

     Dependency graph of Git commits that change a schema and the schema changes files that describe them.
     These graphs illustrate networks in which nodes are commits, and directed edges point